Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

 **How to handle this?**

 Collection of device fingerprints from web clients (browser software) relies on the availability of JavaScript or similar client-side scripting language for the harvesting of a suitably large number of parameters.
 Overall this means if only one or a small of things are detectable it not automatically reveals your true identify, but all together is pretty dangerous.

+Some mentioned services & pages collect the results and store it offline, some even sell the results to 3rd-parties!
+I'm not responsible for this behavior, the list will add an indicator for services which doing it soon.

 ## Obsolete Add-ons & Plugin Tests